Last year India reaped $27 billion in revenue from the tourism trade and growth in the startup travel industry looks set to continue into 2018.

 The news comes in the week following Minister for Information Technology, Biotechnology and Tourism, Priyank Kharge, articulated his commitment to the startup industry and his plans to launch a fund for tech startups.
 Kharge told Inc 42, “We want to take our startup policy to the national level this year.
 We will support startups from across the country provided they pay taxes here.”

-Mid-last year the trend was already looking very promising, as questions turned to how startups were spending their investment money, and how best to build brand and attract custom in an industry operating on the paradoxical boundary of being driven by discounts, but the where comes at a premium.
+Mid-last year the trend was already looking very promising, as questions turned to how startups were spending their investment money, and how best to build a brand and attract custom in an industry operating on the paradoxical boundary of being driven by discounts, but the where comes at a premium.
 This is the issue which newer players in the market, beyond the staple Stayzilla and Travel Triangle, are contending with – of which Thrillophilia has been one of the leading lights.

 But the startup market is starting to look crowded, saturated, perhaps.
 With so many new players having burst on to the scene and driving last year’s growth, the lists of companies, movers and shakers in the industry are starting to appear very similar, as blurred versions of one another.
 Each fighting for market dominance in a steady but predictable way.
 As Mumbai-based angel investor Sanjay Mehta told The Indian Express, “These so-called ‘tourist angels’ are no longer investing due to the high touch investment model.”